sohamch/MDMC/README.md

 # Variational Kinetic Monte Carlo (VKMC)
 This repository provides routines to use the Variational Principle for Mass Transport (Trinkle, phy. rev. lett.
 2018) to compute transport coefficients in random alloys.
 This involves predicting a vector-valued function of atomic configurations, called the relaxation vector from single-step Kinetic Monte Carlo data.
 This vector is the solution to a Poisson equation in an abstract space of atomic configurations.
 We approximately solve for this vector using neural network and cluster expansion models, in combination with the Variational Principle, which provides a minimization problem to which they are the optimal solutions.
 We thus effectively try to predict transport coefficients from a single KMC step, reducing the computational load by millions of KMC calculations, making the method suitable for high-throughput type of applications with energy models that may be too expensive for standard random walk Kinetic Monte Carlo methods.

-All examples in this repository are mainly focused on FCC alloys, both model systems (non-interacting lattice gases) as well a realistic 5-component Cantor alloy (CoNiCrFeMn) simulated with a MEAM potential from Choi et. al. (npj Computational Materials 2018).
+All examples in this repository are focused on FCC alloys, both model systems (non-interacting lattice gases) as well a realistic 5-component Cantor alloy (CoNiCrFeMn) simulated with a MEAM potential from Choi et. al. (npj Computational Materials 2018).

 ## Pre-requisites
  - Python 3.